- Keep you Mpact collection calendar on your fridge with a magnet

 How you collect and store your recyclables will determine to a large extent your next steps.

-If you have collected your paper and paper products in a Ronnie Bag — and you live in Johannesburg, Ekurhuleni and Tshwane — simply place your bag on the pavement outside your house on collection days.
-Collections are done every week from the kerbside on scheduled Mpact paper pick-up days, which may vary from suburb to suburb.
+If you have collected your paper and paper products in a Ronnie Bag — in Gauteng — place your bag on the pavement outside your house on collection days.
+Collections are done every week or bi-weekly from the kerbside on scheduled Mpact paper pick-up days, which may vary from suburb to suburb.
 Please check out the Mpact Recycling kerbside collection calendar to confirm collection dates if we are in your area.

 If you have stored your paper and paper products in larger containers or wheelie bins, you can take your recyclables to your closest paperbank, school or community centre, where you would be helping them raise funds.
 Alternatively you could take your recyclables to a drop-off or buy-back centre in your area.

-Townhouse complexes can purchase wheelie bins for paper collection from their nearest Mpact regional office.
+Townhouse complexes can purchase wheelie bins for paper collection from their nearest Mpact Recycling office.

 Support informal collectors

 If you are not in an area where we run Ronnie Bag collection and cannot get to a drop-off or buy-back centre, separate your recyclables from general waste and leave them in a transparent bag next to your refuse bin on waste collection days.
 This helps many informal collectors who often have to wade through tonnes of trash every day.
-Informal collectors often earn a living off selling recyclable waste.
-You will be making a difference by creating a work opportunity for someone who prevents recyclable materials from ending up in landfills.
+Informal collectors earn a living selling recyclable waste.

 - reducing the amount of waste you create